Zelenskyy meets with UK's Starmer as Europe braces for Trump-Putin summit

 With another high-level meeting on their country's future on the horizon, some Ukrainians expressed skepticism that any breakthroughs would be achieved during Friday's U.S.-Russia summit.

-Oleksandra Kozlova, 39, a department head at a digital agency in Kyiv, told The Associated Press on Wednesday that she believes Ukrainians “have already lost hope” that meaningful progress can be made on ending the 3 1/2-year-old war.
+Oleksandra Kozlova, 39, who works at a digital agency in Kyiv, told The Associated Press on Wednesday that she believes Ukrainians “have already lost hope” that meaningful progress can be made on ending the 3 1/2-year-old war.

 “I don’t think this round will be decisive,” she said.
 "There have already been enough meetings and negotiations promising us, ordinary people, that something will be resolved, that things will get better, that the war will end.
 Unfortunately, this has not happened, so personally I don’t see any changes coming.”